lacassef/recodexapicodeexamples/sklpha/endpoints/ARTICLES.md

 ## `/api/skalpha/articles/trending`

 ### Description
-This API endpoint allows users to retrieve a list of trending articles on the Seeking Alpha platform.
+This API endpoint allows users to retrieve a list of trending articles.
 The response includes a list of articles that are currently popular and gaining attention among users.
 The list is sorted based on the trending criteria, which may include factors like the number of comments, likes, publication date, and other engagement metrics.

 ### HTTP Method
 `GET`